aixaria0/vqe-analyzer/README.md

 ## Contact

-For questions, suggestions, or collaboration opportunities, please open an issue on GitHub.
+For questions or suggestions, please open an issue on GitHub.
+For collaboration opportunities or professional inquiries, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/ariafani).

 ---